 An intranet is basically a small but powerful version of the internet.

-The articles published in the Intranet Special provide some insight into intranets.
+The articles published in our Intranet Special provide some insight into intranets.
 You can read about intranet trends, the path from the Intranet 1.0 to the modern intranet, and about intranet objectives in general.
 Until this post, this collection of articles has ignored the question what an intranet really is.

 Why even ask, when many seem to understand: